zhao-chunyu/SaliencyMamba/README.md

 - **2024/12/10**: ***Our paper is accepted by AAAI🎉🎉🎉***. <a href="https://arxiv.org/pdf/2502.16214" ><img src="fig/arxiv_.png" alt="arxiv" width="50" height="auto" /></a>

 - **2024/11/08**: ***Update supplementary materials***.
 [Details](supplementary.md)
-- We release all the runnable code.

-- We compare the  runtime and the GPU memory.

-- We add more driver attention shift cases.

-- We supplement the experiments at different resolutions.

 - **2024/10/23**: We release the uniform saliency dataset loader.
 You can simply use it by `from utils.datasets import build_dataset`.

 - **2024/07/25**: How to use our model ($SalM^2$).